 “It is crucial that Canadians who have got the grades, skills, and the determination succeed,” Ahmed, who is now the federal Immigration Minister, said at the time.
 A pilot version of the policy is currently underway in Ottawa.

-The range of obstacles faced by immigrants in the Canadian jobs market ends-up pushing new arrivals into work that they are overqualified for, and that offers sub-standard pay and conditions.
+The range of obstacles faced by immigrants in the Canadian jobs market pushes new arrivals into work that they are overqualified for, and that offers sub-standard pay and conditions.

-We see this often – the taxi driver who was a doctor back in Haiti, the condo security guard who was an engineer back in Sri Lanka, or the young Vietnamese woman working in a nail salon who was in fact studying to be a nurse back in Vietnam.
+We see this often – the taxi driver who was a doctor back in Haiti; the condo security guard who was an engineer back in Sri Lanka; or the young Vietnamese woman working in a nail salon who was studying to be a nurse in Vietnam.

-Dr Kendra Strauss, who is the director of the Labour Studies Program at Simon Fraser University adds an extra layer of thought to this phenomenon – she believes that the fact that immigrants are less likely to join a trade union or labour organization leaves them at an additional disadvantage.
+Dr Kendra Strauss, who is the director of the Labour Studies Program at Simon Fraser University, adds an extra layer of analysis to this phenomenon.
+She believes that the fact that immigrants are less likely to join a trade union or labour organization leaves them at an additional disadvantage.

 “Immigrants in Canadian society, at least initially, have less voice and less power as a political constituency,” she says.

 “They are likely to work in sectors that have low levels of unionization, or to be involved in part-time, insecure, contract or temporary agency work, which doesn’t lend itself to unionisation, because [they] are not permanent.
 So the avenues that immigrants have for exercising their rights are a little bit more limited.”

 The persistence of the immigrant wage gap could pose a challenge to the Liberal government’s long-term growth strategy.
 Canada’s population is aging, and Justin Trudeau plans to attract more than one million new immigrants into the country between now and 2020, at least 60 percent of which will be in the economic class.